DD2480-Group-18/coverage/report.md

 ### Coverage Improvement Results

 `Object3D.tests.js` as well as `BufferGeometryLoader.tests.js` in the branch `f/coverage-improvement` contain the changes to improve coverage.
 Four additional tests have been added for each function, which are clearly marked with comments above the added unit tests.
 To find them, simply navigate to the test file in question and search for `// added test #`.

+Number of test cases added: four per member (P+).

 Shared setup has been broken into functions in the test files, as adding more unit tests for these kinds of functions usually means a lot of repeated code.